The Loyalty Tax: Why Your Insurance Gets More Expensive Every Year

 Year 4+: The Profit Zone

 Now they’ve got you.
 The increases get bigger.
 The explanations get vaguer.
-They know switching insurance means:
+They know switching means comparing quotes, filling out applications, updating payment methods, and coordinating coverage start dates.

 The Psychology They’re Exploiting